 - A transaction record.
 There must be proof of process when you’re signing an electronic offer letter.
 Generally, document services will send emails back and forth indicating the need for the signature and confirming once all required parties have signed.

 What other benefits do e-signatures have?

-E-signatures are faster to process than traditional signatures because they eliminate the need to print, scan, and mail paper documents.
+E-signatures are faster to process than traditional signatures because they eliminate the need to print, scan and mail paper documents.
 Their form of identification is often enough to eliminate the need for any third-party co-signers, witnesses or software.
 They may also save both you and your candidate money in printing and paper costs.
-They also let you e-sign offer letters and other documents from just about anywhere with a mobile device.
+You can e-sign offer letters and other documents from just about anywhere with a mobile device.

 E-signatures are invaluable to your recruitment process.
 Many job candidates appreciate the ease and convenience of signing an offer letter electronically, as well as the real-time confirmation and documentation for their records that they receive.
 Plus, they’ll see that your company is on top of the latest digital trends, potentially indicating a progressive and innovative workplace culture.
 This can be a particularly attractive perk to younger candidates.

-You can create and request e-signatures with an e-signing software, like Adobe Sign, that lets you request and track signatures, share documents with multiple recipients, add safety certificates, and more.
+You can create and request e-signatures with e-signing software, like Acrobat Sign, that lets you request and track signatures, share documents with multiple recipients, offer safety certificates and more.

-Discover everything Sign can do to help you approve documents and more.
+Discover everything Adobe Acrobat Sign can do to help you approve documents and more.